Queue2109/ReactNative/notes.md

 instead: vertical scrolling... flat list

 Be careful with types!
 Make interfaces and also in the future, put interfaces in a new file to be more organized!

+Adding components:
+    -> into a folder named "components"
+    -> you need to import it in the main App.tsx ... import GoalItem  from "./components/GoalItem";
+    -> separate StyleSheet... to be more organised